 The prehistoric drama is one of the creakiest genres in science-fiction.
 The genre began some time during the silent era, although the work that solidified it was One Million B.C.
 (1940), which started the cliche of cavemen battling against stop-motion animated dinosaurs.
 This was copied by a number of films.
 The most famous was Hammer’s remake One Million Years B.C.
 (1966) with Raquel Welch and their various follow-ups Slave Girls/Prehistoric Women (1967), When Dinosaurs Ruled the Earth (1970) and Creatures the World Forgot (1971).
 The prehistoric drama always held limited dramatic potential due to the fact that dialogue either had to be relayed in grunts, sign language or the decidedly noticeable improbability (as in 10,000 BC) of cavemen talking in perfect English.
 The fun in these films was always the battles between cavemen and stop-motion animated dinosaurs, even if this meant an anthropological anachronism of around 64 million years so that the two species could co-exist.
 During the 1980s, the caveman drama began to be revised with works like Quest for Fire (1981), Iceman (1984) and Clan of the Cave Bear (1986), which attempted to inject a greater degree of anthropological realism into the genre.
 Other efforts such as Caveman (1981) and tv’s Dinosaurs (1991-3) spoofed the genre.
 In recent years, the prehistoric drama has been taken over by animated children’s films with the likes of The Land Before Time (1988), Dinosaur (2000) and Ice Age (2002).

 10,000 BC comes from German director Roland Emmerich.
 Emmerich emerged in West Germany in the mid 1980s with films such as The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990).
-Emmerich debuted in the US mainstream with Universal Soldier (1992) and then went onto lavish big-budget successes like Stargate (1994), Independence Day (1996), Godzilla (1998), The Patriot (2000), The Day After Tomorrow (2004) and, subsequent to this, 2012 (2009), Anonymous (2011), White House Down (2013), Stonewall (2015) and Independence Day: Resurgence (2016).
+Emmerich debuted in the US mainstream with Universal Soldier (1992) and then went onto lavish big-budget successes like Stargate (1994), Independence Day (1996), Godzilla (1998), The Patriot (2000), The Day After Tomorrow (2004) and, subsequent to this, 2012 (2009), Anonymous (2011), White House Down (2013), Stonewall (2015), Independence Day: Resurgence (2016) and Midway (2019).
 Roland Emmerich’s forte has always been big budget special effects.
 Beneath the lavish arrays of CGI effects and visual spectacle that Emmerich arrays however, his films are only warmed over retreads of tried and true science-fiction themes – the alien invasion film, the global catastrophe film, the Japanese monster movie and here the prehistoric drama.
 As a director, Roland Emmerich lacks the ability to depict characters that have more than a single dimension or direct drama in anything other than simplistic cues.

 10,000 BC has been construed almost entirely as a spectacle film on Emmerich’s part.
 Certainly, the mammoth hunt we have in the first few minutes holds a degree of exciting drama and conviction in its effects.
 However, the film’s credibility takes a considerable nosedive when Emmerich has Steven Strait being pursued through tropical jungle by what look for all the world like giant ostriches.
 One guesses that Emmerich was trying to introduce a horde of prehistoric moas (which one seems to remember were herbivorous rather than the carnivorous creatures they are depicted as here), however the effect when the creatures are first unveiled contrarily causes the audience to laugh.